hirun2533/business-cards/README.md

 https://business-card-257220.firebaseapp.com/

 2. Road blocks and challenges.

+- I created most of the project cards requirements which are,
+- Components (BusinessCard, BusinessCards, NewBusinessCard, WebCam, Login, Logout and NotFound)
+- Services (AuthService -firebase login, logout) BusinessCard - CREATE,READ,UPDATE,DESTROY.

-- My business card can work on sign-in, sign out
+- My business card can work on sign-in, sign out and add fill form a new card.
-- add a new card, but it can't use cameara for convert image and add to the business card in dash board.

 3. If needed, Instructions for how to run ÔøΩenter username and password.